I = PAT: Neglect of political and social contexts

 Another major criticism of the I=PAT model is that it ignores the political context and decision-making structures of countries and groups.
 This means the equation does not account for varying degrees of power, influence, and responsibility of individuals over environmental impact.
 Also, the P factor does not account for the complexity of social structures or behaviors, resulting in blame being placed on the global poor.
 I=PAT does not account for sustainable resource use among some poor and indigenous populations, unfairly characterizing these populations whose cultures support low-impact practices.
 However, it has been argued that the latter criticism not only assumes low impacts for indigenous populations, but also misunderstands the I=PAT equation itself.
 Environmental impact is a function of human numbers, affluence (i.e., resources consumed per capita) and technology.
 It is assumed that small-scale societies have low environmental impacts due to their practices and orientations alone but there is little evidence to support this.
 In fact, the generally low impact of small-scale societies compared to state societies is due to a combination of their small numbers and low-level technology.
 Thus, the environmental sustainability of these societies is largely an epiphenomenon due their inability to significantly affect their environment.
 That all types of societies are subject to I=PAT was actually made clear in Ehrlich and Holdren's 1972 dialogue with Commoner in The Bulletin of the Atomic Scientists, where they examine the pre-industrial (and indeed prehistoric) impact of human beings on the environment.
 Their position is further clarified by Holdren's 1993 paper, A Brief History of "IPAT".

 Policy implications

 As a result of the interdependencies between P, A, and T and potential rebound effects, policies aimed at decreasing environmental impacts through reductions in P, A, and T may not only be very difficult to implement (e.g., population control and material sufficiency and degrowth movements have been controversial) but also are likely to be rather ineffective compared to rationing (i.e., quotas) or Pigouvian taxation of resource use or pollution.

+World3 model and IPAT Equation

+The IPAT equation serves as the cornerstone for analyzing the causes of environmental sustainability.
+It underpins the entire World3 simulation model, which is the most influential sustainability model ever created, and is essentially an extended application of the IPAT equation.